 have been discovered.
 For speleologists, a very special place is definitely the area of Hajducki and Rozanski Kukovi, famous for their pits.
 The deepest pit here is Lukina Jama

 .
 It is more than 1000 m deep, which makes it one of the deepest pits in the world.

-National Park Northern Velebit is reachable by many hiking trails, as well as by car.
+National Park Northern Velebit is reachable by many hiking trails

-, you can enter the Park and leave the car in a parking lot close to Zavizan.
+.
+In case you want to get up by car, you can enter the Park and leave the car in a parking lot close to Zavizan

 There are many options on how to spend a day here and it all depends on the time you have available and your physical condition.
 Keep in mind that the entrance ticket for the National park is valid for 3 days

 , which gives you even more options for discovering Velebit.

 The management of the National Park is set in Krasno